Complain about media

 How to complain about a radio or TV programme

-If you believe that you have been defamed by a television or radio broadcast, you may want to get legal advice.
+If you believe that you have been defamed by a television or radio broadcast, you can get legal advice.

 The Broadcast Authority of Ireland will not investigate complaints where legal action has begun.